booktrackerGirl/booktrackerGirl/README.md

 I'm Aditi.
 Thank you for visiting my profile. 😊

 #### I am a Computational Social Science research student, specifically working on Natural Language Processing.

+I recently contributed to <b>[The Turing Way](https://the-turing-way.netlify.app/welcome)</b> across different chapters of the project.
+You can find my name in the list of contributers [here](https://github.com/alan-turing-institute/the-turing-way#contributors)!

 <h2 align="left">👨🏻‍💻 About Me:</h2>